eriiic0225/wehelp_phase1/week5/README.md

 ---

-### Use SELECT, SQL Aggregation Functions with JOIN statement, get the average like count of messages GROUP BY sender email.
+#### 👾Use SELECT, SQL Aggregation Functions with JOIN statement, get the average like count of messages GROUP BY sender email.

 ```bash
 mysql> SELECT member.email, AVG(like_count) AS avg_like